DinoscapeProgramming/Express-Docs/README.md

 }));
 ```

+The default markdown parser uses Marked and all contents of the markdown parser, no matter which, are being sanitized with DOMPurify.**

 ### Example Documentation with dark mode
 To build and open your own installable, you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.